 Pre-training prepares job seekers for forestry work

 Nathan Fogden has 2,000 hectares of land to plant and prune in 2022 but not the staff to complete the work.
-“It’s a really competitive labour market these days,” says the managing director of Te Puke-based silviculture contractors, Inta-Wood Forestry.
-“When I started working in NZ forestry 30 years ago, tradespeople were leaving to work in the silviculture sector.
-Nowadays …
+“It’s a really competitive labour market these days,” says …

 Stihl our top wood chopper

-Top Axeman makes the cut for tilt at coveted 10th World Title – An emotional Jason Wynyard has cut his first step towards claiming a 10th world title by winning the 2022 New Zealand STIHL TIMBERSPORTS® National Championships in early March in Auckland.
-Saturday’s victory means Wynyard has earned the right to represent New Zealand at the STIHL TIMBERSPORTS® World …
+Top Axeman makes the cut for tilt at coveted 10th World Title – An emotional Jason Wynyard has cut his first step towards claiming a 10th world title by winning …

 Challenges of switching to electric vehicles

 This article appeared recently and puts into perspective some of the challenges being faced in switching from fossil fuels to electric vehicles.
-The range of new EVs available in this region is increasing all the time.
-The European Union has just recently proposed an effective ban on the sale of new petrol and diesel cars as of 2035 which, as …
+The range of new EVs available in this …

 Waratah to offer Moipu products in Europe and Asia-Pacific

 Waratah and Moisio Forest Oy, a Finland-based forest machine attachment and accessory manufacturer, have signed a co-operation agreement for sales, marketing and distribution of Moipu branded products.
-Waratah will begin marketing and selling the well-known Moipu energy wood solutions through its global distribution network primarily in Europe and Asia-Pacific, with some sales in other global markets.
-Moipu products sold through …
+Waratah will begin …

 Debris flow study indicates landslide risk

-Marlborough District Council recently commissioned University of Canterbury researchers to map the North Marlborough area for river and stream catchments that may be susceptible to debris flows or debris floods, to improve the Council’s understanding of landslide hazards.
-The research became possible after the capture of large areas of LiDAR (light detection and ranging) data that delivered precise, three-dimensional information …
+Marlborough District Council recently commissioned University of Canterbury researchers to map the North Marlborough area for river and stream catchments that may be susceptible to debris flows or debris floods, …

 HarvestTECH News | Issue 28

 Welcome to the latest issues of HarvestTECH.News.
 Biofuel announcements on both sides of the Tasman continue to pop up – almost daily now.
-Better utilisation of forest residues has moved from highlighting opportunities in harvesting, transporting and drying some of these residues from logging operations to now major investments in new heat plant by industrial-scale operations.
-Genesis Energy in NZ believes …
+Better utilisation of forest residues has moved from …

 Specialist wood fuel suggested by Genesis

-Genesis Energy believes converting part of the Huntly power station to run on biofuel could be economic, but it will need a source of the specialist wood fuel needed to be created in New Zealand, which the government could assist in setting up.
-Genesis chief executive Marc England said preliminary work showed converting two of the Rankine units at the …
+Genesis Energy believes converting part of the Huntly power station to run on biofuel could be economic, but it will need a source of the specialist wood fuel needed to …

 Car and truck carrier loads wood products

 A vessel normally used to transport cars and trucks called at Northport this week to load approximately 5,000 cubic metres of triboard from the Juken Mill in Kaitaia.
-The m.v.
-Istra Ace has sailed from South America and is destined for Japan.
-She was scheduled to depart Northport late Thursday or early Friday.
-The PCTC (Pure Car, Truck Carrier) is …
+The m.v. …

 John Deere introduces new full-tree simulator

 John Deere has announced the release of the new and innovative Forestry Full-Tree Training Simulator.
-This development offers cost-effective and efficient operator training in a risk-free environment, all while avoiding wear and tear on equipment.
-The Training Simulator allows operators to explore interactive virtual logging sites as if they were in the cab of an actual John Deere machine.
-This …
+This development offers cost-effective and efficient operator training in a risk-free environment, all while avoiding …

 C3 delivers industry-first grapple log loading innovation

 C3 Limited, part of the broader LINX Cargo Care Group, has officially unveiled the new C3 Log Vessel Grapple (LVG) at the Port of Tauranga, a first in Australasia.
-Held exclusively by C3 Limited, and developed in collaboration with industry partner, Page Macrae Engineering and customers, the revolutionary log loading technology is set to deliver unparalleled levels of safety and …
+Held …

 Yes – big trees, they still exist

 Murray Logging owner Andrew Murray said cutting the trees and getting them on a truck was laborious.
-They were cut from Manuka Gorge in Otago, NZ and were about 80 to 100 years old, he said.
-Once they were cut down the trees were impossible to move whole and had to be cut into logs wherever they fell.
-The largest …
+They were cut from Manuka Gorge in Otago, NZ and were about 80 …

 Addressing driver fatigue with technology

-Dynes implements driver fatigue cameras across the whole fleet – Moving to the deep south, in a pioneering move, Dynes Transport has implemented driver fatigue cameras across its entire fleet.
-Dynes also has a dedicated staff resource specifically for managing fatigue, so that we are proactively managing fatigue events.
-This puts Dynes at the forefront of the industry when it …
+Dynes implements driver fatigue cameras across the whole fleet – Moving to the deep south, in a pioneering move, Dynes Transport has implemented driver fatigue cameras across its entire fleet. …

 Improved log load securing project underway

-As part of the FGR programme in Automation and Robotics, a project has commenced to develop a safe and efficient alternative load securing system in New Zealand for logging trucks.
-Many logging truck drivers suffer musculo-skeletal injuries that are caused by throwing chains over the load and then manually tensioning the load restraints.
-An improved method of load restraint is …
+As part of the FGR programme in Automation and Robotics, a project has commenced to develop a safe and efficient alternative load securing system in New Zealand for logging trucks. …

 Monster Redwood from South Canterbury

 This log is from a Sequoiadendron giganteum.
 The tree’s common name is either Giant sequoia or Sierra Redwood.
-It has also been given a nick name, “Wellingtonia” with history suggesting a man by the name of John Muir gave it this title in memory of the Duke of Wellington.
-Giant sequoia is one of three of the last remaining closely …
+It has also been given a nick name, “Wellingtonia” with history suggesting …

 HarvestTECH News | Issue 27

 Welcome to the latest issues of HarvestTECH.News.
 This is the first issue of 2022 and how things have changed since we last corresponded.
-Omicron has been an unwelcome game-changer in Australia.
-While the worst may be over, the big issue for business has been chronic worker shortages in key industries across the country.
-Companies reported that 20% to 50% of workers …
+Omicron has been an unwelcome game-changer in Australia. …

 A Christmas present for every forest worker?

 You can only ask your manager or boss – right?
 After all, you really deserve it after the year you’ve just been through.
-They say the feeling you experience when flying the Jetson ONE through the forest is unreal.
-The excitement and thrills are phenomenal, far more incredible than what you’ve seen in sci-fi Hollywood blockbusters.
-Can you think of …
+They say the feeling you experience when …

 Bridge over undisturbed waters

 A Wairarapa-based forestry company are paving the way with stream crossing bridges that don’t disturb the waterway.
-Josh Blazek and Guy Farman of Farman Turkington Forestry came up with the design over a series of prototypes.
-Farman said forestry had always had issues with trucks crossing water and keeping the water clean, and they set out to find a solution …
+Josh Blazek and Guy Farman of Farman Turkington Forestry came up with the …

 ISO logs onto new technology

 There’s some high-tech wizardry taking place as this ISO Limited log shuttle heads through the company’s log yard at Port Taranaki.
-We’re thrilled ISO is supporting the growing export log trade at our port by installing a new Auto Tally Shed (ATS) on-site, which uses 18 high-resolution cameras to detect and scan log barcodes and automatically count the logs as …
+We’re thrilled ISO is supporting the growing export log …

 Mana Wahine on a mission

-Learning with the Generation Programme has proved life-changing for 22-year-old Ariana Ngaronoa and she’s already lining up more study to pursue a career in forestry that she previously hadn’t considered.
-“It is amazing,” she says.
-Plenty of Ariana’s extended whanau are in the industry but it wasn’t until a friend suggested the programme to her that her world changed.
-For …
+Learning with the Generation Programme has proved life-changing for 22-year-old Ariana Ngaronoa and she’s already lining up more study to pursue a career in forestry that she previously hadn’t considered. …

 1st fully autonomous ship navigation system tested

-The Nippon Foundation, Mitsubishi Shipbuilding Co have successfully completed a demonstration test of the world’s first fully autonomous ship navigation systems on a large car ferry, conducted on the Iyonada Sea from Shinmoji, Kitakyushuu City, on 17 January.
-This demonstration was part of MEGURI 2040, a project promoting the development of fully autonomous vessels supported by The Nippon Foundation.
-This …
+The Nippon Foundation, Mitsubishi Shipbuilding Co have successfully completed a demonstration test of the world’s first fully autonomous ship navigation systems on a large car ferry, conducted on the Iyonada …

 New suite of forestry qualifications launched

 As part of the NZQA-mandated five-yearly qualification review, the suite of New Zealand forestry qualifications spanning across forest harvesting and silviculture operations have been updated and officially launched.
-Coverage of some new operations has been introduced to keep pace with technology and changes in the industry and ensure updates to health, safety, and environmental regulations are followed.
-This includes programmes …
+Coverage of …

 First 80 tonne e-timber truck being developed

 In another step towards a fossil-free society, SCA and Scania are together developing the first electric timber truck with a technical capability of up to 80 tonnes total weight.
-The vehicle is a sustainable transport solution enabled through another close cooperation between Scania and a progressive customer.
-It is possible to drive longer distances with heavy electric transports.
-Scania and …
+The …

 Rehabilitating workers back into the forest

 Gisborne contractors Gavin and Chrystal Edmonds are helping forestry workers recover from drug problems and get back to work in the forest.
-Difficulties accessing rehabilitation support for workers prompted the couple, who run Stirling Logging, to start bringing workers into their own home to help them recover.
-Gavin and Chrystal say they’re motivated by a desire to help workers who …
+Difficulties accessing rehabilitation support for workers prompted the …

 HarvestTECH News | Issue 26

 Welcome to the latest issues of HarvestTECH.News.
-As 2021 comes to a close, it’s been a year where Covid-19 has once again dominated the headlines, disrupted supply chains and threatened business as usual.
-However, it has also been a boom for many within the forestry industry, as increased domestic construction and reopening of international trade has seen timber in high demand. …
+As 2021 comes to a close, it’s been a year where Covid-19 has once again dominated the headlines, disrupted supply chains and threatened business …

 Dramatic rise of European logs into China

 China imported 30% of its total volume of softwood logs from Europe in 2020 and2021, thus surpassing supply from Russia and North America.
-European softwood logs were practically non-existent at Chinese ports five years ago.
-However, a combination of a never-ending hunger for more wood in the country, reductions in shipments from previously significant trading partners, and an oversupply of …
+European softwood logs were practically non-existent at …

 The mining industry joins the EV revolution

 Historically there is little love lost between the mining industry and green groups.
-However, the two may now have some common ground in the pursuit of better EV technology and a broader rollout across Australia.
-Australia’s resource industry is well positioned to benefit from the EV revolution, having a wealth of nickel, copper, lithium and other elements required to power …
+However, the two may now have some common ground in the pursuit of better EV technology and …

 Volvo trials remote operation of forestry equipment

-Volvo Construction Equipment says it is the first company in the world to trial a remote-controlled high-lift wheel loader over a 5G network in a complex forestry application – in a bid to develop safer, more productive timber processes and explore its potential as an enabler for automation.
-The Remote Timber research project is a collaboration between Volvo CE and …
+Volvo Construction Equipment says it is the first company in the world to trial a remote-controlled high-lift wheel loader over a 5G network in a complex forestry application – in …

 Largest log vessel ever loaded in NZ

 On 10 November Pacific Forest Products Ltd (PFP) completed the loading of the largest log vessel ever to load from Australasia.
-The Conrad Oldendorff was chartered by PFP’s subsidiary South Pacific Shipping Ltd (SPS) from Oldendorff Carriers with the aim of creating new economies of scale through the port of Tauranga.
-The Post Panamax vessels have no ships cranes and …
+The Conrad Oldendorff was chartered by PFP’s subsidiary South …

 NZ harvesting crews feeling the pinch

-A dramatic drop in global log prices has impacted on operations in the East Coast region of New Zealand and some forestry crews face a lean Christmas until prices lift again and full production hopefully resumes.
-Eastland Wood Council (EWC) chief executive Philip Hope said global economic factors could have major repercussions for the forestry industry while a prominent contractor …
+A dramatic drop in global log prices has impacted on operations in the East Coast region of New Zealand and some forestry crews face a lean Christmas until prices lift …

 Major international forest engineering award presented

 Dr Glen Murphy was presented with the International Forest Engineering Achievement Award at the 2021 Council on Forest Engineering (COFE) Conference held in September in Corvallis, Oregon.
-The award recognizes and honours significant achievements in forest engineering by individuals for outstanding service and sustained contributions to the profession through education, extension, research, development, or administration.
-Thirty-five International Forest Engineering Awards …
+The award recognizes …

 Komatsu introduces head for eucalypt harvesting

 With its brand-new design, the Komatsu X164E has been specially developed to efficiently harvest eucalyptus.
-When developing this head, Komatsu Forest’s engineering team put aside all existing head designs for softwood trees and instead focused solely on the needs and conditions of eucalyptus harvesting.
-“To minimise losses in production time, we established strict requirements for the debarking function.
-With the …
+When developing this head, Komatsu Forest’s engineering team put aside all existing head designs for …

 A world-first wireless system for advanced bucking

 In a world full of cords, cables and wires, life without them is still mainly a vision.
 That, however, shouldn’t stop us from moving in the wireless direction.
-The fact is that if there isn’t even a cable to begin with, then obviously the risk for entanglement or breakdown is eliminated.
-The Dasa Wireless 1 is one vital step towards …
+The fact …

 Mobile harbour cranes for Eastland Port